software-2021-09-02-15-38-08-utc

 Transport SDN: The SDN Design

 SDN has two buckets: the Wide Area Network (WAN) and the Data Centre (DC).
-What SDN is trying to achieve in the WAN is different from what it is trying to achieve in the DC.
+What SDN is trying to achieve in the WAN differs from what it is trying to accomplish in the DC.
 Every point is connected within the DC, and you can assume unconstrained capacity.

 A typical data center design is a leaf and spine architecture, where all nodes have equidistant endpoints.
 This is not the case in the WAN, which has completely different requirements and must meet SLA with less bandwidth.
 The WAN and data center requirements are entirely different, resulting in two SDN models.